A message to the British-Pahari Youth of Azad Jammu Kashmir

 Because you won’t feel the need to belong to the right ‘tribe’ for the sake of getting ahead in life.
 You will speak your mind because your words reflect who you really are, and you don’t need a tribe or a group to validate your social worth.
 Your personal experiences will validate your words, and that’s just fine.
 And if it turned out you were wrong in your observations, no biggy, you still had intellectual integrity, from which your personal integrity comes.

 For our social climbers, no amount of social climbing and self-hatred of their former lives is ever going to bestow upon them personal integrity even though they hold fastidious to their new ‘social status’.
 If that’s the price they want to pay for losing themselves for upward mobility and social status, then I guess, their new peers are all the more welcome to have them!
-I just feel sorry for their children who are orphaned from the life-stories of their forbears and know nothing of their true origins, as they go on to look down at others who come from the same stock as their parents.
+I just feel sorry for their children who are orphaned from the life-stories of their forbears and know nothing of their true origins, as they go on to look down at others who come from the same stock as their parents all those generations ago.

 In sharing my thoughts, I am not speaking about the hundreds and thousands of people, from our wider society in Britain, who speak up against social and political injustice, even if it means going against their own social group, families and extended networks.
 The social and political equality we enjoy in Britain, by no means perfect, is the cumulative struggles of people who demanded rights for everyone else, because they refused to be ‘sheep’ merely accepting their dues on account of their backgrounds.
 They challenged authority, were ostracised, demonised, victimised, but they never gave up.
 Ultimately, they succeeded, and we now enjoy the fruits of their activism.
-This is one of the least celebrated aspects of British values, and it is symbolised in the idea of the “underdog”.
+This is one of the least celebrated aspects of British values, but it is symbolised in the idea of the “underdog”.
+We Brits love the underdog.

 As for speaking about Kashmir, in the examples given, I am making the point, that Pakistan-administered-Kashmir is being exploited by Pakistan Officialdom (not ordinary Pakistanis), as the 1 million strong diaspora from this region in the UK is silent, with the sole exception of the pro-independence activists, a lonely group of hardworking persons of conscience, who I don’t necessarily agree with because of their origin myths and politics; I’m a democrat not a nationalist.
 But, I am confused at the near silence about what is happening in so-called Azad Jammu Kashmir.
 I believe this is because of the dynamics I explained in my post, as some well-placed members of the community choose to remain silent, because of an overarching sense of British-Pakistani respectability pitied at odds with AJK – a fringe place constantly demonised for being backwards and primitive.
 These imposed anxieties have weakened the resolve of the wider community to challenge Pakistan, as mainland Pakistanis in the UK, a tiny minority of unrepresentative actors, have become gatekeepers to the community.
 However, we understand this imbalance, AJK and its diaspora are the biggest losers, not least because there is no shared sense of British-Pakistani fraternity between mainland British-Pakistanis and the people from Azad Jammu Kashmir in the first place.
 The ambiguous nature of AJK, and its corresponding identity as a separate territory to Pakistan, controlled by autocratic actors in Islamabad, has not helped either.